On Almost Any Sunday

 - Get to the race course at least 15 minutes before the scheduled start of racing.
 Sail past the race committee when they’re ready and check in, giving them your sail number and fleet.
 That ensures that they know you’re there and that they’ll score you.
 (If you leave before the end of the day of racing, sail by and check out, too.)

 - The course will be described by black letters on a white board.
-We now use just two marks: orange (“O”) and yellow (“Y”) inflated buoys.
+We now use just two or three marks: orange (“O”) and yellow (“Y”) inflated buoys.
 The course will be designated as “YO” or “OY,” designating the order in which you’ll round the marks.
 If they put a “2” at the end of the letters, you’ll go around the course twice.
 Here’s the map of the course.
 We may use gates on the yellow end, two marks instead of one.
 If so, you sail between the marks and round either of them.

 - At the start you’ll sail through the start/finish line adjacent to the committee, heading in the direction of the first race mark.
 Do not sail back through this line until it’s time to finish the race.
 Leave all the race marks on your port side (except if you take the right side gate, you’re round keeping it to starboard).